I want my project to be unique. Are brand standards optional?

 Can I use the B symbol without the Wordmark?

 No, the B stands as an integral part of the University Signature Mark and cannot be altered or modified to fit a design.
 The B symbol may not be used on its own, without approval from the Brand Committee (firstname.lastname@example.org).
 Use may be permitted on merchandise.
 If a department wishes to create its own customized merchandise, please contact the Office of Trademark Licensing (email@example.com).

 Can I still use existing materials if they don’t comply with the brand standards listed here?

 All new communication, marketing or advertising projects must reflect the brand standards.
 However, we encourage staff and faculty to continue using existing materials (business cards, letterhead, etc.) until their supplies are depleted.
 Replenish new supplies with materials that include the new brand identity.

 Where do I find the new University Signature Mark?

-The University Signature Mark may be downloaded from the download page at this link.
+The University Signature Mark may be downloaded from the Logo Download Library.
 Additional file formats, and Companion Logos will continue to be added to this section, as well as other useful graphic files.
-If there is something in particular that you are looking for and is not in the download section, please email us at email@example.com.
+If there is something in particular that you are looking for and is not in the download section, please email us at firstname.lastname@example.org.

 Where do I find the Boise State font package?